mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 JuliaGrid also provides macros [`@bus`](@ref @bus), [`@branch`](@ref @branch), and [`@generator`](@ref @generator) to define templates that aid in creating buses, branches, and generators.
 These templates help avoid entering the same parameters repeatedly.

 Moreover, it is feasible to modify the parameters of buses, branches, and generators.
-When these functions are executed, all relevant fields within the `PowerSystem` composite type will be automatically updated, encompassing the `ac` and `dc` fields as well.
+When these functions are executed, all relevant fields within the `PowerSystem` type will be automatically updated, encompassing the `ac` and `dc` fields as well.
 These functions include:
 * [`updateBus!`](@ref updateBus!),
 * [`updateBranch!`](@ref updateBranch!),
 * [`updateGenerator!`](@ref updateGenerator!).

 !!! tip "Tip"
     The functions [`addBranch!`](@ref addBranch!), [`addGenerator!`](@ref addGenerator!), [`updateBus!`](@ref updateBus!), [`updateBranch!`](@ref updateBranch!), [`updateGenerator!`](@ref updateGenerator!), and [`cost!`](@ref cost!) serve a dual purpose.
-While their primary function is to modify the `PowerSystem` composite type, they are also designed to accept various analysis models like AC or DC power flow models.
+While their primary function is to modify the `PowerSystem` type, they are also designed to accept various analysis models like AC or DC power flow models.
 When feasible, these functions not only modify the `PowerSystem` type but also adapt the analysis model, often resulting in improved computational efficiency.
 Detailed instructions on utilizing this feature can be found in dedicated manuals for specific analyses.

 ---

 ## [Build Model](@id BuildModelManual)
-The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` composite type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
+The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
 Alternatively, the `PowerSystem` can be created without any initial data by initializing it as empty, allowing the user to construct the power system from scratch.

 ---